Madalaski/MattRedmondL3Project/README.md

+---
+#Read the original paper (here)[]
+---

-INSTRUCTIONS FOR USE OF PROJECT MATERIAL FOR 3D SHAPE RETRIEVAL AND SKETCHED SCENE RECONSTRUCTION USING TRIPLET EMBEDDING
+#INSTRUCTIONS FOR USE OF PROJECT MATERIAL FOR 3D SHAPE RETRIEVAL AND SKETCHED SCENE RECONSTRUCTION USING TRIPLET EMBEDDING

-VALUES
+##VALUES

 The values.json allows you to set: